 Soil and water contamination lawsuits have been filed on behalf of land owners whose property has been affected by large farms and agricultural operations in Ohio and other states in the Midwest.

-Joe Lyon is an Ohio farm pollution attorney reviewing instances of public nuisance, as well as water and soil contamination for owners of private property.
+Joe Lyon is a farm pollution attorney reviewing instances of public nuisance, as well as water and soil contamination for owners of private property.

 Agricultural lawsuits and farm litigation can recover costs related to contamination abatement and cleanup and the loss of land value.